Hytopz

 b) Poor gas pressure to the inlet of the heater.
 Gas pressure will need to be checked by a qualified gas heater service person.
 The heater's data plate refers to proper inlet and burner manifold pressures.

 c) The heater is burning contaminants that are in the air which is used for combustion.
-Examples would be parts cleaning solvents, paints, etc.
+Examples would be parts cleaning solvents, paints, etc. - My heater's burner flame is yellow and gives off a strong gassy smell.
+What's wrong?

 Check these things: